MicrosoftDocs/azure-dev-docs/articles/java/spring-framework/migrate-postgresql-to-passwordless-connection.md

 ## Compare authentication options

-When authenticating with Azure Database for PostgreSQL, the application provides a username and password pair to connect the database.
+When the application authenticates with Azure Database for PostgreSQL, it provides a username and password pair to connect the database.
 Depending on where the identities are stored, there are two types of authentication: Azure Active Directory (Azure AD) authentication and PostgreSQL authentication.

 ### Azure AD authentication